Blog · 10 Attractions and Exhibits in NYC To See Right Now

 Credit: Mark Zhelezoglo for Hall des Lumières

 I first heard of Culturespaces, the organization behind Hall des Lumières, for their work in France where they’re based.
-This is the group that gave us the Atelier des Lumières, the famous sound and light art installation in Paris.
+This is the group that gave us the Atelier des Lumières, the famous sound and light art installation in Paris (Visiting Paris?
+Don’t forget to check out our Paris tours).

 Just opened in September 2022, Hall des Lumières is their first venture into North America.
 Fitting with their mission, the installation is located in a historic landmark, the former Emigrant Industrial Savings Bank at 49 Chambers Street.
 That makes it Manhattan’s first permanent center for immersive digital art experiences.